chart21/NoBoringEmail/README.md

-# noboring.email
+# NoBoring.email

 NoBoring.Email - Send real paper postcards to your friends via the internet (University Project)

 With NoBoring.email you can design and write a postcard online.
-Our websites renders your text to to a handwritten font, prints, and sends the postcard for you.
+Our website renders your text to a handwritten font, prints, and sends the postcard for you.
 This way, you can send real postcards to your friends and family with minimal time investment.

 Tools used: Reacts JS, MongoDB